vincekurtz/ltl_gcs/README.md

-# Linear Temporal Logic Motion Planning via Graphs of Convex Sets
+# Temporal Logic Motion Planning with Graphs of Convex Sets

+A fast and scalable motion planning framework for tasks expressed in Linear Temporal Logic (LTL).

 This repository contains code to accompany the paper *Temporal Logic Motion Planning with Convex Optimization via Graphs of Convex Sets* by Vince Kurtz and